WMAQ-TV: Hiring of Jerry Springer

-Amy Jacobson
+Amy Jacobson and Craig Stebic

 On July 10, 2007, Amy Jacobson, who had been a reporter at WMAQ-TV since 1997, negotiated her exit with the station, after the release of a videotape in which she and her two sons were spotted at the home of Craig Stebic, with Jacobson clad in a bikini.
 Craig's wife, Lisa Stebic, was missing and had not been found as of that date.
-The incident raised the issue whether Jacobson crossed a journalistic ethical line by being friendly with a subject of the story.
+The incident raised the issue whether Jacobson crossed a journalistic ethical line by being friendly with the subject of the story.
 The video of Jacobson at Craig Stebic's home was obtained by rival WBBM-TV, either taken by or given to its news department, which posted the entire six-minute video on its website.
 In 2008, Jacobson filed a libel lawsuit against WBBM for $1 million after the video was posted.
 The suit was thrown out by an Illinois judge in July 2013.

-Governor Quinn campaign commercial
+Pat Quinn campaign commercial

 In October 2014, WMAQ-TV strongly objected to a video clip from one of its news reports appearing in a commercial for Governor Pat Quinn's re-election campaign.
 The commercial included an excerpt from a news report about Bruce Rauner, and an audio clip of reporter Carol Marin, based on the joint investigation by the station and its former news partner the Chicago Sun-Times—reported by Marin, producer Don Moseley, and Sun-Times political reporter Dave McKinney—into Rauner's business practices.
-On October 10, 2014, the station released a statement on the 10:00 p.m. newscast, and on the station's website, that said that the station is required by law to air campaign commercials bought by bona fide candidates for public office and the commercial is not an endorsement of Governor Quinn by Marin and WMAQ-TV.
+On October 10, 2014, the station released a statement on the 10 p.m. newscast, and on the station's website, that said that the station is required by law to air campaign commercials bought by bona fide candidates for public office and the commercial is not an endorsement of Governor Quinn by Marin and WMAQ-TV.